corda/corda/docs/source/permissioning.rst

 The following constraints are also imposed:

-* Doorman certificates are issued by a certificate
+* Doorman certificates are issued by a network root which certificate doesn't contain the extension
-* Well-known service identity certificates are issued by a certificate marked as Doorman
+* Well-known service identity certificates are issued by an entity with a Doorman certificate
-* Node CA certificates are issued by a certificate marked as Doorman
+* Node CA certificates are issued by an entity with a Doorman certificate
 * Well known legal identity/TLS certificates are issued by a certificate marked as node CA
 * Confidential legal identity certificates are issued by a certificate marked as well known legal identity
 * Party certificates are marked as either a well known identity or a confidential identity